AriFordsham/GHCWiki/commentary/compiler/LLVM-Backend-Optimization.md

 ##### From June 23th, 2019 Meeting

-1. Investigate the feasibility of using the native stack pointer register.
+1. Investigate the feasibility of using the native stack pointer register (#8272)

    Ideally we would use call / ret instructions.
 This might not be possible even for native code gen.